kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 Instead of using UIView animations to dismiss the view when Done is tapped, use UIKit Dynamics.
 You'll want the view to be pushed off the screen upwards at a slow enough rate for the user to experience it.
 Replace the contents of `dismissFullPhoto` with the behaviors.

 * A `UIPushBehavior` behavior will give the view the kick it needs.
+* A `UIDynamicItemBehavior` can adjust the photo view's properties so it moves the way you want.
+* A `UIAttachmentBehavior` sliding behavior can stop the view once it gets off screen.
-* You can use the `UIDynamicAnimator` delegate method `dynamicAnimatorDidPause` to hide the view after its animated off screen.
-There are no callbacks like UIView animations.
+* You can use the `UIDynamicAnimator` delegate method `dynamicAnimatorDidPause` to hide the view after it has animated off screen.

 ### Challenge #2